 How To Tell If An Air Pump Is Needed

-Ok, so there are some cases where you may need to add an air pump to your aquarium in order to provide your goldfish with enough oxygen, although once again, the need is rare if you have the right set up.
+Ok, so there are some cases where you may need to add an air pump to your aquarium in order to provide your goldfish with enough oxygen/carbon dioxide, although once again, the need is rare if you have the right set up.

 That said, just in case, there are some telltale signs to keep an eye out for, signs which will indicate that you may indeed need an air pump for your goldfish.

-Alright, so the number one way to tell if your goldfish tanks is in need of an air pump is if you catchy your goldfish gasping for air at the surface.
+Alright, so the number one way to tell if your goldfish tanks is in need of an air pump is if you catchy your goldfish gasping for air at the surface of the water.